makohda/IDRC_first_step_course_2018/README.md

 - **Google is your best friend** :+1:
 - may add later (frequently asked words or something)

-## Make and move to your working directory
+## Make and move into your working directory
 `$ cd ~/` go to your home directory (e.g. /Users/okazaki, /Users/kohda)
 `$ mkdir ~/exome_analysis` make directory named as exome_analysis under your home directory
 `$ cd ~/exome_analysis` move to ~/exome_analysis and use it as our basecamp directory
+All data should be gathered here.

 ## Install java (Java SE Development Kit 8u181 version)
 Java is a kind of programming launguage.
 You need Java itself to run applications developed using Java launguage.
 For example, IGV, Picard and GATK are Java application.
+We will install them.

 Download Java SE Development Kit 8u181 from here
 https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html